 It takes 30 minutes to up to one hour to visit the complex.
 There are a few open-air lookout points from where you can take in the views of the islands.
 However, if you prefer to be in the closed space, Mirador del Rio features a large café-bar with huge glass walls offering amazing views through its widescreen windows.
 There is a souvenir shop as well.
 Bring some cash because I am not sure whether they accept credit cards in the cafeteria.
 There is a small entrance fee to enter Mirador del Rio (if you book a tour, the ticket is normally included).

-5. Take a Beach break at Puerto del Carmen
+5. Puerto del Carmen

 Puerto del Carmen boasts a vibrant nightlife and most of the shops, restaurants, bars, and clubs are located at Avenida de las Playas, a 7-kilometer long beachside avenue.
 This is the central hub of the town where the majority of events take place.
 For those who would like to explore the old town, head over to El Varadero, the old harbor boasting a beautiful marina and a variety of attractions to offer.

 If you want to spend a beach day in Lanzarote, I definitely suggest you check out one of the beaches in Puerto del Carmen.
 All beaches are awarded the Blue Flag for their cleanliness, and they are excellent for water sports activities such as windsurfing, deep-sea fishing, snorkeling, and scuba diving.